mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 7. As a register User I want to be able to logout to the website.
 8. As a register User I want to be able to view my profile.
 9. As a register User I want to be able to receive email confirmation after registration.
-10. As a register User I want to be able to view total purchase in every page.
+10. As a unregister / register User I want to be able to view total purchase in every page.
 11. As a register User I want to be able to view purchase history.
 12. As a register User I want to be able to save my delivery information.
 13. As a register User I want to be able to receive email confirmation after check out.